-Winners of Fourth Annual Fur Free Fashion (fffashion) Competition Announced by Born Free USA and Celebrity Judges
+Winners of 5th Annual Fur Free Fashion (fffashion) Competition Announced by Born Free USA and Celebrity Judges

-Born Free USA's fourth annual fffashion (Fur Free Fashion) Competition attracted emerging designers from around the globe who believe in the benefits of shunning fur, protecting animals and the environment, and embracing the green fashion movement.
-Winners of the competition were announced today by Adam Roberts, executive vice president of Born Free USA, after a celebrity judging panel made its final decisions.
+Washington D.C. — Born Free USA's annual fur-free fashion competition once again attracted a wide variety of designs from around the world, reflecting the continued belief by emerging design stars in the benefits of shunning fur, protecting animals and the environment, and embracing the green fashion movement.
+Winners of Born Free USA's 5th Annual fffashion Competition were announced today by Adam Roberts, Executive Vice President, after a celebrity judging panel made their final decisions.

 Conservation and animal protection groups call on Fish and Wildlife Service to reject future permits for captive hunts of the species

 In a blow to trophy hunting interest groups, the U.S. District Court for the District of Columbia upheld a 2005 U.S. Fish and Wildlife Service rule listing the Scimitar-Horned Oryx, the Addax and the Dama Gazelle as endangered.
 Defenders of Wildlife, The Humane Society of the United States and Born Free USA applaud the court’s decision requiring FWS to continue to apply the restrictions of the Endangered Species Act to these antelope species, even when they are held in U.S. captive hunting facilities, where shooters pay top dollar to kill captive animals for trophies.

 Bill will prohibit interstate commerce in monkeys, apes and other primates